MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 ### 5. Display a different UI for contract interactions

-The Snap should only display a gas fee percentage if the user is doing a regular ETH transfer.
+The Snap should display a gas fee percentage for ETH transfers initiated by the user.
-For contract interactions, it should display a UI that conveys that message.
-Add the following code to the beginning of the `onTransaction` entry point:
+For contract interactions, add the following code to the beginning of the `onTransaction` entry point:

 ```typescript
 if (typeof transaction.data === 'string' && transaction.data !== '0x') {